 The cover crop of choice will prevent soil erosion due to heavy winter rains, windy weather, or snow melts, add nutrients to the soil and prevent soil compaction.

 When the ground thaws in spring, till the cover crop directly into the soil.
 As the green plants decompose into the soil, they will enrich the soil with nutrients and help the soil retain water for growing crops later in the season.

-Planting a fall cover crop is not only good for vegetable gardens, but also for landscape location where you typically plant annual flowers.
+Planting a fall cover crop is good for vegetable gardens and for landscape locations where you typically plant annual flowers.

 Apply Winter Mulch